Historical development of the network of free trade agreements

 At the bilateral level, the Agreement on Free Trade and Economic Partnership between Switzerland and Japan has been in force since September 2009.
 Switzerland was the first European country to sign a treaty of this kind with Japan.
 In addition, a bilateral free trade agreement between Switzerland and China came into effect on 1 July 2014.
 China is the world’s second-largest economy behind the USA and Switzerland’s third most important trade partner after the EU and the USA.
 Switzerland also has a bilateral FTA with the Faroe Islands.

-Furthermore, Switzerland and the other EFTA states are engaged in dialogue with other potential partners including Moldova and Thailand to examine the possibility of establishing free trade relations.
+Furthermore, Switzerland and the other EFTA states are engaged in dialogue with other potential partners to examine the possibility of establishing free trade relations.

 An overview of Switzerland’s current network of free trade agreements as well as negotiations that are either under way or being prepared can be found under the heading Free trade partner of Switzerland.